 5. Use the brainwave entertainment music

 You can actually manipulate the brainwave activity through music.
-Depending on the situation, you can get into the Alpha state if you want to meditate or feel more relaxed, Theta state if you need to focus on an important task, or Gamma state if you want to feel high energy and excitement (Delta state is when you sleep).
+Depending on the situation, you can get into the Alpha state if you want to meditate or feel more relaxed, the Theta state if you need to focus on an important task, or Gamma state if you want to feel high energy and excitement (Delta state is when you sleep).
 Listening to these special tracks for around 30 minutes can really change your mindset.
 Researchers also found that you can get into the Theta or Gamma state when you listen to your favorite, high-tempo music.

 6. Microdose on LSD or Psilocybin